 We offer practical, tailored professional development for middle to secondary school teachers on a variety of topics, including:

-Spelling is an ongoing concern, but approaches to teaching spelling have traditionally been limited to decontextualised spelling tests, set apart from the vocabulary or the content of learning or assessment.
-During workshops, teachers of all subject areas learn: - What is the purpose of being able to spell? - Common practices, pitfalls and better practices when teaching spelling - 4 Spelling Knowledges: Phonological, Etymological, Morphemic and Visual - Principles of spelling instruction – source; purpose; context; timing; strategies - Spelling strategies – practical ideas to teach and reinforce the 4 spelling knowledges - How to embed spelling instruction into teaching and learning for maximum meaning
+Poor spelling is an ongoing concern but approaches to teaching spelling have traditionally been limited to decontextualised spelling tests, set apart from the vocabulary or the content of learning or assessment.
+During workshops, teachers of all subject areas learn: - What is the purpose of being able to spell? - Common practices, pitfalls and better practices when teaching spelling - 4 Spelling Knowledges: Phonological, Etymological, Morphemic and Visual - Principles of spelling instruction – source; purpose; context; timing; strategies - Spelling strategies – practical ideas to teach and reinforce the 4 spelling knowledges - How to embed spelling instruction into teaching and learning for maximum meaning.

-Most teachers know that oral language is important, but how can we ensure that student speaking in our classrooms is purposeful?
+Most teachers know that oral language is important but how can we ensure that students speaking in our classrooms is purposeful?
 Like writing or reading, oral language is most effective when taught explicitly.
 Strategies to use oral language to learn and consolidate vocabulary are explored, as well as ways to incorporate oral language into reading, writing and listening activities.